Cha Wa: About

 Cha Wa was formed in 2014 by bandleader and drummer, Joe Gelini.
 Gelini first heard of Mardi Gras Indians while he was attending the Berklee School of Music in Boston.
 During his time in Boston, he went to see a performance by Idris Muhammad, a New Orleans-born jazz drummer.
 Muhammed was performing in traditional Mardi Gras style, which piqued Gelini's interest.
 Muhammed later gave Gelini a lesson in Mardi Gras style which pushed Gelini to move to New Orleans after graduation.

 Gelini quickly became involved with the Mardi Gras Indian community in New Orleans.
 He began attending practice rehearsals for Mardi Gras marches.
 It was at these practices that he met Monk Boudreaux, the grandfather and father (respectively) of J'wan and Joseph Boudreaux Jr., Cha Wa's future frontmen.
 Monk Boudreaux is also known as Big Chief of the Golden Eagles and one of the most widely known Mardi Gras Indian singers.
 Gelini's practices alongside Monk Boudreaux quickly turned into performances with him.

 Gelini met Monk's grandson J'Wan Boudreaux while Boudreaux was still attending high school.
 Soon after, J'wan joined Cha Wa's lineup as the lead vocalist and frontman.
 Boudreaux is the Spyboy of his Mardi Gras Indian tribe, a respected position that entails warning the Chief of approaching rival tribes during parade processions.
 The band aptly named their second album Spyboy.

-In 2019, Joseph Boudreaux Jr., Monk's son and Second Chief of the Golden Eagles tribe, replaced his nephew J'wan as the band's lead vocalist and frontman for a period of time, until 2022 when J'wan briefly rejoined the group. following the release of their album "My People," members Chief Joseph Boudreaux Jr., Aurelien Barnes, Joseph Maize, Ari Teitel, Andriu Yanovski, TJ Norris and Stephen J. Gladney left the band for undisclosed reasons and started their own band, The Rumble Ft.
-Joseph Boudreaux Jr. and immediately began a residency at the legendary Maple Leaf Bar leading up to Mardi Gras.
+In 2019, Joseph Boudreaux Jr., Monk's son and Second Chief of the Golden Eagles tribe, replaced his nephew J'wan as the band's lead vocalist and frontman for a short period, before leaving Cha Wa along with Aurelien Barnes, Joseph Maize, Ari Teitel, Andriu Yanovski, TJ Norris and Stephen J. Gladney.
+The departed members formed The Rumble ft.
+Chief Joseph Boudreaux, earning their own GRAMMY nomination in 2023.

+In early 2022, PBS show Bluegrass Underground featured a Cha Wa performance from Cumberland Caverns.
+Later that year, the band's song Ooh Na Nay was featured in the New Orleans-focused feature film "Causeway" starring Jennifer Lawrence.
+A month later, the band recorded a live EP at Brooklyn Bowl in New York, which was released in mid 2023.